aabcceccbba/aabcceccbba.github.io/README.md

 ## Hello World

-I'm Kaiyue Lu, majoring in Computer Science in Rutgers University and graduating in May, 2017 :)
+I'm Kaiyue Lu, majoring in Computer Science in Rutgers University and graduated in May, 2017 :)

 I have done a bunch of things: